 Last spring I stumbled upon a blog titled Smell and the City.
-Its title was uncannily similar to that of a project I had recently completed.
-Worried that I may have been upstaged by someone named Victoria Henshaw, I poured a gin and tonic and made my way through about a year’s worth of her posts.
-Nearly two hours had past and I had barely made a dent in my drink.
-Victoria’s writing was appealing on a number of levels.
-It was a take on urbanism that blended anthropology, social psychology, and art (among other disciplines) at the service of olfactory advocacy - encouraging the reader to wake up to the smells around her.
-Victoria’s prose was crisp and lively, with the ideas of someone who could write for a specialist audience, but who appeared to be motivated by reaching a broader audience.
+Its title was uncannily similar to that of a project.
+Worried that I may have been upstaged by someone named Victoria Henshaw, I have a gin and tonic and made my way through a year's worth of her posts.
+Nearly two hours had past and I had barely made a tooth in my drink.
+Victoria's writing was appealing on a number of levels.
+It was a social anthropology, social psychology, and art (among other disciplines) at the service of olfactory advocacy - encouraging the reader to wake up to the smells around her.
+Victoria's prose was a lively audience, with a wide range of audiences.

 Not long thereafter, I emailed Victoria to introduce myself and praise her blog.
-In an act of generosity rarely extended in art and academe, she asked me to contribute a paper to a book she was editing on scent design.
-I was in the midst of reading her new book, Urban Smellscapes: Understanding and Designing City Smell Environments, which is and will continue to be an original contribution to both urban studies and olfactory studies.
+In an act of generosity, she is a writer and writer.
+I Was in the Midst of reading her new book, Urban Smellscapes: Understanding and Designing City Smell Environments , qui est and will continue to be an original contribution to urban studies and olfactory Both studies.
 I happily agreed and we began friendly correspondence up to the time of her death.
-My deepest sympathies go out to Victoria’s family and friends.
+My deepest sympathies go out to Victoria's family and friends.